iamvery/testing-workshop/PREPARATION.md

 If you need assistance installing Ruby, check out the information available at https://www.ruby-lang.org/en/documentation/installation/.

-## PostgreSQL
+## SQlite3

-The app you will be using during the workshop uses a PostgreSQL database.
-PostgreSQL, often referred to as "postgres" or "pg", is tremendously popular, and there is plenty of information available online about its installation and configuration.
-Hopefully you have already installed and used PG with projects on your system, but if you have not here are some resources:
+The app you will be using during the workshop uses a SQlite3 database.
+SQlite is not a production-ready database, but it is relatively easy to configure and is available by default on macOS.
+If you are unsure whether you have SQlite3 installed, you might just try completing this guide.
+If you run into any problems bundling or setting up the database, here is a good resource for configuring SQlite3 on your system: http://mislav.net/rails/install-sqlite3/.

-- https://www.postgresql.org/download/ - Official download site (all platforms)
-- https://postgresapp.com/ - "The easiest way to get started with PostgreSQL on the Mac" (recommended for macOS)

 ## PhantomJS